Caascad/toolbox/README.md

 `terraform` command is no longer available from your shell.

+### Update tools

+Run:

+    $ ./toolbox update

+This will update the git repository and update any already installed tool if a superior version is available.

 ## Advanced setup

 ### Bash completions

-You can get bash completions for `./toolbox`.
+You can get bash completions for `toolbox`.
 Just setup the following in your `.bashrc`:

+    alias toolbox=/path/to/toolbox
-    source <(./toolbox completions)
+    source <(/path/to/toolbox completions)